OctopusDeploy/docs/docs/projects/variables/worker-pool-variables.md

 Worker pool variables need to be configured on **all steps** in your deployment process that requires it.
 :::

-By default, deployment steps are not configured to run on a worker pool set by a variable, and you will need to change your deployment step to the variable required.
+By default, deployment steps are not configured to run on a worker pool set by a variable, and you will need to change your deployment step to the required variable.

 1. Open step and configure the deployment step to run on a worker.